 So make sure you both have the time for a long conversation and discuss the future.
 Does your relationship have a timer on it?
 Are you only together for the winter, and once your cuffing season needs have been fulfilled, you’ll both be on your separate ways?
 Talk about where you want this to go.

 Shazia says, “And then, take an active step toward the future that you just discussed.
 The action after the promise is what will help build the trust.”
 Once you’re secure about both of you being on the same page, you’ll feel a little safer, knowing that you and your partner are always working toward that common goal.
 And then go ahead and do something together.
 So, for example, if you found out that you both would like to get married the next year, introduce each other to a trusted family member.

 3. Do new things that require coordination

-Head on over to the sports club in your complex that you always wanted to go to, and pick up those tennis racquets.
-Do things like acro-yoga, gardening, salsa classes, hell, you could even go and try your luck at a bunch of escape rooms.
+Head over to the sports club in your area that you always wanted to go to, and pick up those tennis racquets.
+Do things like yoga, gardening, salsa classes, hell, you could even try your luck at a bunch of escape rooms.

 Related Reading: How To Trust Someone Again After They Hurt You – Expert Advice

 Got a big date coming up?
 Tell your partner to plan it, and take up another date to plan yourself.
 Got a familial obligation coming up?
 Tell your partner to plan this one for you, and you’ll plan something for them.

 The more comfortable you are giving your partner positions of responsibilities for things that matter to you, the easier it’s going to be for you to have faith in them.
 Trust exercises for couples such as these only work if you’re not a control freak like Monica from Friends, though.